BudiartoSalim/todo-api/README.md

 Commands (executed at Root directory):
 - npm run devmigrate = runs table migrations in /src folder (for devs) to DB with name defined in env variable DB_NAME
 - npm run dev = running the api in dev mode
+- npm run build = build the application for deployment into dist folder
-- npm run migrate = creating tables on the database written in env variable DB_NAME
+- npm run migrate = creating tables on the database written in env variable DB_NAME on built application
+- npm run start = runs the built application